 This model says you have full ownership of the product in the business.
 You are responsible for managing all the dimensions of your product and driving all the activities that contribute to its success.

 We believe this is a good approach as it fosters a can-do attitude.
 However, realistically, most product managers don’t have direct control over all the resources and factors that can contribute to their product’s success, for example, discounting by sales or allocation of development resources.
 They have to use their powers of influence to make things happen.

 Partnership of peers

-No one model for product management fits every organisation and we believe a number of models can be made to work.
-It depends on the company size, portfolio of products and philosophical approach to product management.
+No one model for product management fits every organization, and we believe a number of models can be made to work.
+It depends on the company size, portfolio of products, and philosophical approach to product management.

 However, if you lead a team of product managers, or if you work in a product management team, make sure you’re clear on who is responsible for what and that somewhere, someone is tackling all the product-related activities.